Mitzi Jonelle Tan

 Mitzi Jonelle Tan (born October 27, 1997) is a Filipino climate justice activist.
 She lives in Metro Manila, Philippines.

 Biography

 2017

 Tan's activism started in 2017 after meeting with indigenous leaders in her country.
-This made her realize that collective action and system change are necessary to create a more just and green society.
+This made her realize that collective action and systemic change are necessary to create a more just and green society.

 2019

 In 2019, Tan co-founded Youth Advocates for Climate Action Philippines (YACAP), the Fridays For Future (FFF) organization of the Philippines, following climate demonstrations around the world.
 Tan is the lead convener and international spokesperson of YACAP.
 Tan is also a Fridays for Future activist in the Philippines, and spokesperson.

 Tan was part of the move to take school strikes for climate online at the start of the Covid-19 pandemic.

 2020

 In September 2020, Tan was part of a move to return to 'safe' climate protests.
-In late 2020, Tan was one of the volunteers who organised Mock COP26, which had delegates from 140 countries.
+In late 2020, Tan was one of the volunteers who organised Mock COP26, an online youth-led climate conference with delegates from 140 countries and which was inspired by COP26.
 She also gave a talk at Mock COP26 on being an activist living where activism is equated with terrorism.
 Commenting on Mock COP26 Tan told The Guardian "They're making sure that the voices of the most affected areas are amplified, and making sure that we have a space and we're not just tokenised."
-She was one of the activists to take part in the Fridays For Future 'Pass the Mic' campaign, also in late 2020, to request that Attenborough pass on his Instagram account to youth advocates, particularly from the Global South.
+She was one of the activists to take part in the Fridays For Future 'Pass the Mic' campaign, also in late 2020, to request that David Attenborough pass on his Instagram account to youth advocates, particularly from the Global South, in order to make effective use of his platform for climate activism.

 In November 2020 Tan backed the Climate Live series of international concerts to be held in 2021.

 Tan's organisation went into action following the 2020 back-to-back hurricanes in the Philippines to help the most impacted communities, including by feeding the hungry and talking to them about the problems they faced.